Francis Dunnery: 2008–2011

-2011–present
+2011–2017

-On 12 August 2011, Dunnery released the contemporary R'n'B-influenced Made in Space.
+On 12 August 2011 Dunnery released the contemporary R'n'B-influenced Made in Space.
 He supported the album with a tour of the UK, which featured himself and Dorie Jackson.
-He also announced that he would be recorded a cover version of Peter Gabriel's The Rhythm of the Heat as part of Sonic Elements, a new "fantasy rock" band put together by Dave Kerzner.
+He also announced that he would be recording a cover version of Peter Gabriel's The Rhythm of the Heat as part of Sonic Elements, a new "fantasy rock" band put together by Dave Kerzner.

-In 2012, Dunnery made a guest appearance on Steve Hackett's album Genesis Revisited II, singing on two tracks – "Dancing With the Moonlit Knight" and "Supper's Ready" (the "As Sure As Eggs Is Eggs (Aching Men's Feet)" section) – as well as contributing additional guitar.
+In 2012 Dunnery made a guest appearance on Steve Hackett's album Genesis Revisited II, singing on two tracks – "Dancing With the Moonlit Knight" and "Supper's Ready" (the "As Sure As Eggs Is Eggs (Aching Men's Feet)" section) – as well as contributing additional guitar.
 Dunnery also made a guest appearance on Hackett's subsequent Genesis Revisited tour, singing at the Arcada Theater show in St Charles, Illinois on 20 September 2013, and at the Scottish Rites Auditorium in Collingswood, New Jersey.

-From late 2012 to autumn 2013, Dunnery recorded Frankenstein Monster, a covers album featuring songs from his brother's former band Necromandus.
+From late 2012 to autumn 2013 Dunnery recorded Frankenstein Monster, a covers album featuring songs from his brother's former band Necromandus.
 Regarding the album, Dunnery commented: "I must say that this has been one hell of a journey both emotionally and musically.
 I learned so much about my brother during the making of this album and so much about myself ...
 Listening back now as it comes into focus I am very pleased and proud of the results.
 We have kept very close to the originals, sometimes exact and where it need a little more musicality or space we were smart enough to add our own parts without ruining the song.
-I know exactly what Baz would have liked so I only added things I know he would have liked.
+I know exactly what Baz would have liked so I only added things I know he would have liked."

 In late 2013, Dunnery put together The Sensational Francis Dunnery Electric Band, which toured both Necromandus songs and songs from the Francis Dunnery back catalogue.
 The band also featured on Dunnery's 2016 release Vampires, an album of re-recorded It Bites songs.

 In January 2016, Dunnery began broadcasting "The Francis Dunnery Radio Show" on British progressive rock radio station Progzilla Radio.

-In February 2016, Dunnery released Vampires, the follow-up to There's a Whole New World Out There.
-Like its predecessor, it featured reworkings of old It Bites material with the smoother instrumentation which Dunnery now favoured.
+In February 2016 Dunnery released Vampires, the follow-up to There's a Whole New World Out There.
+Like its predecessor, Vampires focused on material originally by It Bites – though rather than completely reworking the songs this album featured faithful arrangements recorded using smoother production (which Dunnery now favoured) than the original It Bites recordings.
 The album was also released as an instrumental-only version.

-In July 2016, Dunnery continued his tendency to rework, remix and re-release with Return to the Wild Country, a re-recording of 1990's Welcome to the Wild Country solo debut.
+In July 2016 Dunnery continued his tendency to rework, remix and re-release with Return to the Wild Country, a re-recording of 1990's Welcome to the Wild Country solo debut.
 This was followed in March 2017 by Whole New World (a remix of There's a Whole New World Out There) and a remix of Frankenstein Monster in May 2017.